tiramisulabs/seyfert-docs/src/content/docs/commands/decorators.md

 ## `@Groups()` and `@Group()`

-Seyfert handles all aspects of the commands for you, including the command group system that discord exposes.
+Seyfert handles all aspects of the commands for you, including the command group system that Discord exposes.

 `@Groups()` is the decorator to tell a parent command what groups it will have and handle.